timjbruce/reinvent_cvra_bootcamp/README.md

 ---

-## Build the Remote Command Function
+## Optional - Build the Remote Command Function
 Click on the link for the [Remote Command](remoteCommands/README.md) workshop module instructions.

 *For this module you will need to write your own Lambda functions and the instructions only provide you with code snippets*